Today, January 27, is Family Literacy Day!

 Setting aside dedicated time to focus on activities that develop listening, speaking, reading and all other literacy skills is essential.
 Often, if it’s not scheduled, it doesn’t get done in a meaningful way.

-The time mentioned for each activity lets the educator, or parent, know approximately how long each learning activity is expected to take.
+The time mentioned for each activity lets the educator know approximately how long each learning activity is expected to take.

 Practice makes perfect, and practice requires dedicated time.